pezscott1/formant_tuner/README.md

-# Formant Wizard / Formant Tuner
+# Formant Tuner

-Formant Wizard is a scientific and educational tool for **audio analysis and vocal calibration**.
+Formant Tuner is a scientific and educational tool for **audio analysis and vocal calibration**.
 It provides a graphical interface for singers, educators, and researchers to measure vowel formants (F1, F2, F0) in real time, visualize spectrograms, and save personalized voice profiles.

 ---